List of Linux Environment Variables and How to Set Them

 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games

-If you wish to find out the details of a specific variable, you can use the printenv command with the name of the variable as an argument.
+If you wish to find out the details of a specific variable, you can use the printenv command with the variable’s name as an argument.
 For instance, if you want to know the value of the HOME variable, you can use the printenv HOME command:

 /root